SinghLavanya/Creditcard_Fraud_Prediction/README.md

 # Credit Card Fraud Detection Model
 This project is focused on detecting fraudulent credit card transactions using machine learning models.
-The dataset contains anonymized features and the goal is to classify whether a transaction is legitimate (Class 0) or fraudulent (Class 1).
+The dataset contains anonymized features and aims to classify whether a transaction is legitimate (Class 0) or dishonest (Class 1).

 **Introduction**
 Credit card fraud is a major concern for financial institutions and cardholders.
-In this project I built a predictive model to classify transactions as either fraudulent or legitimate using various machine learning techniques, with the goal of improving accuracy and detecting fraudulent transactions effectively.
+In this project I built a predictive model to classify transactions as either fraudulent or legitimate using various machine-learning techniques, to improve accuracy and detect fraudulent transactions effectively.

 **Dataset**
-The dataset used is highly imbalanced, with only a small fraction of the transactions being fraudulent.
+The dataset is highly imbalanced, with only a small fraction of the transactions being fraudulent.
 The features have been anonymized for privacy reasons.

  Key columns include: